-We see that the diffusion model is more faithful to the original data than prior generative models and thus the synthetic data leads to substantially higher returns on both the TD3+BC and IQL algorithms.
-Thus, we hypothesize a large part of the failure of prior methods~\citep{vae_gr, gan_gr} is due to the use of a weaker generative model.
+We also assess downstream offline RL performance using the synthetic data with two state-of-the-art offline RL algorithms, TD3+BC~\citep{fujimoto2021minimalist} and IQL~\citep{iql}, in \Cref{tab:vae_gan_comparison}.
+The full evaluation protocol is described in \Cref{subsec:d4rl_eval}.
+The diffusion model is far more faithful to the original data than prior generative models which leads to substantially higher returns on both algorithms.
+Thus, we hypothesize a large part of the failure of prior methods~\cite {vae_gr, gan_gr} is due to a weaker generative model.